ccp84/ian_fuller_massage/README.md

 ![Image of mobile footer](documentation/testing/mobile_footer.png)

 The mobile footer features a trimmed down version of the facebook image link for space saving.
 This is achieved using the ``<picture>`` tag with a media query nested inside the html.
-Aria labelling is used where the ``alt`` element is not available for images.

 **Tablet and Desktop Footer**